arcee-ai/mergekit/docs/create_a_merge_method.md

 device.
 Passthrough uses this for both plain copies and scaled copies.
 This is a graph scheduling hint; direct calls always operate on the supplied devices.

 The YAML graph adapter submits one logical output at a time.
-State-dict callers batch compatible outputs.
-The graph adapter handles missing optional weights according to the method spec's optional-tensor policy.
-Outside those fallbacks, base-aware methods require a configured base to be present: a missing base weight must not silently select a baseless variant of the algorithm.
+Missing optional weights follow the method spec's optional-tensor policy; remaining inputs retain their parameter positions.
+A configured base must be present unless that policy allows a fallback.